Transport in Switzerland: Road passenger transport

 Local bus services cover the whole country.
 Postauto cover the smaller urban areas and every region not connected to the rail network.

 Switzerland also has a well-developed network of car sharing organised by the Mobility Carsharing cooperative.

+Taxi services are also a common and convenient option for travelers looking for a quick and straightforward way to reach their hotels, corporate meetings, or other locations in Switzerland.

+Another type of passenger transport service is airport transfers.
+They often utilize luxurious vehicles equipped with amenities.

+These services encompass the provision of transportation from the airport to various destinations, such as hotels, business meetings, headquarters of international organizations, or tourist attractions.

+Whether for business or leisure, airport transfers offer a transition between flights and final destinations, making them an essential component of modern travel.

 Biking

 Cycling is included and promoted in the Swiss constitution since 2018.
 Concretely, the authorities must develop bike-lanes and related infrastructures.

-The Asian trend of bike sharing came to Switzerland in 2017 with new companies emerging such as oBike, PubliBike and Smide.
-The Singaporean-based company oBike launched in the city of Zurich on 5 July 2017.
+The Asian trend of bike sharing came to Switzerland in 2017 with new companies emerging such as Lime, PubliBike and Smide.
+The Singaporean-based, former company oBike launched in the city of Zürich on 5 July 2017.

+As of 2024, nearly one in two bikes sold in Switzerland was an ebike (Switzerland has 5.2 million bicycles and around 1.4 million e-bikes).